ahmadi-hossein/1--KidneyStone/README.md

-# 🧠 Kidney Stone Detection AI
+# 🧠 Kidney Stone Detection AI – Classification & Object Detection

-Welcome to the **Kidney Stone Detection** project – an AI-powered image classification system designed to identify kidney stones in medical images using deep learning.
+Welcome to the Kidney Stone Detection project – an AI-powered system that classifies and localizes kidney stones in X-ray images using deep learning (CNN + YOLOv8).

 This project is part of the **IMT ChallengeHub** by [Mohammadreza Momeni](https://github.com/MrezaMomeni) and aims to showcase high-performance medical image classification using PyTorch and custom CNN models.